cosmos/ibc/ibc/1_IBC_ARCHITECTURE.md

 ## Motivation

 The two predominant blockchains at the time of writing, Bitcoin and Ethereum, currently support about seven and about twenty transactions per second respectively.
 Both have been operating at capacity in recent past despite still being utilised primarily by a user-base of early-adopter enthusiasts.
-Throughput is a limitation for most blockchain use cases, and throughput limitations are a fundamental limitation of distributed state machines, since every (validating) node in the network must process every transaction, store all state, and communicate with other validating nodes.
+Throughput is a limitation for most blockchain use cases, and throughput limitations are a fundamental limitation of distributed state machines, since every (validating) node in the network must process every transaction (modulo future zero-knowledge constructions, which are out-of-scope of this specification at present), store all state, and communicate with other validating nodes.
 Faster consensus algorithms, such as [Tendermint](https://github.com/tendermint/tendermint), may increase throughput by a large constant factor but will be unable to scale indefinitely for this reason.
 In order to support the transaction throughput, application diversity, and cost efficiency required to facilitate wide deployment of distributed ledger applications, execution and storage must be split across many independent consensus instances which can run concurrently.

 One design direction is to shard a single programmable state machine across separate chains, referred to as "shards", which execute concurrently and store disjoint partitions of the state.
 In order to reason about safety and liveness, and in order to correctly route data and code between shards, these designs must take a "top-down approach" — constructing a particular network topology, featuring a single root ledger and a star or tree of shards, and engineering protocol rules & incentives to enforce that topology.
 This approach possesses advantages in simplicity and predictability, but faces hard [technical](https://medium.com/nearprotocol/the-authoritative-guide-to-blockchain-sharding-part-1-1b53ed31e060) [problems](https://medium.com/nearprotocol/unsolved-problems-in-blockchain-sharding-2327d6517f43), requires the adherence of all shards to a single validator set (or randomly elected subset thereof) and a single state machine or mutually comprehensible VM, and may face future problems in social scalability due to the necessity of reaching global consensus on alterations to the network topology.

 Furthermore, any single consensus algorithm, state machine, and unit of Sybil resistance may fail to provide the requisite levels of security and versatility.
 Consensus instances are limited in the number of independent operators they can support, meaning that the amortised benefits from corrupting any particular operator increase as the value secured by the consensus instance increases — while the cost to corrupt the operator, which will always reflect the cheapest path (e.g. physical key exfiltration or social engineering), likely cannot scale indefinitely.
 A single global state machine must cater to the common denominator of a diverse application set, making it less well-suited for any particular application than a specialised state machine would be.
 Operators of a single consensus instance may abuse their privileged position to extract rent from applications which cannot easily elect to exit.
 It would be preferable to construct a mechanism by which separate, sovereign consensus instances & state machines can safely, voluntarily interact while sharing only a minimum requisite common interface.

-The *interblockchain communication protocol* takes a particularly general approach to a differently formulated version of the scaling & interoperability problems: enabling safe, reliable interoperation of a network of heterogeneous distributed ledgers, arranged in an unknown topology, which can diversify, develop, and rearrange independently of each other or of a particular imposed topology or state machine design.
+The *interblockchain communication protocol* takes a different approach to a differently formulated version of the scaling & interoperability problems: enabling safe, reliable interoperation of a network of heterogeneous distributed ledgers, arranged in an unknown topology, preserving secrecy where possible, where the ledgers can diversify, develop, and rearrange independently of each other or of a particular imposed topology or state machine design.
 In a wide, dynamic network of interoperating chains, sporadic Byzantine faults are expected, so the protocol must also detect, mitigate, and contain the potential damage of Byzantine faults in accordance with the requirements of the applications & ledgers involved.
 For a longer list of design principles, see [here](./2_IBC_DESIGN_PRINCIPLES.md).

 To facilitate this heterogeneous interoperation, the interblockchain communication protocol takes a "bottom-up" approach, specifying the set of requirements, functions, and properties necessary to implement interoperation between two ledgers, and then specifying different ways in which multiple interoperating ledgers might be composed which preserve the requirements of higher-level protocols and occupy different points in the safety/speed tradeoff space.
 IBC thus presumes nothing about and requires nothing of the overall network topology, and of the implementing ledgers requires only that a known, minimal set of functions are available and properties fulfilled.
 Indeed, ledgers within IBC are defined as their light client consensus validation functions, thus expanding the range of what a "ledger" can be to include single machines and complex consensus algorithms alike.